 Glow Recipe is one of the new skincare brands that promote clean, sustainable and cruelty-free products.
 The company first started with 8 curated brands but eventually launched solely with the Glow Recipe Skincare line.

 Putting fruit into skincare can have some of the same wonderful effects.
-Watermelon, blueberry, pineapple, avocado and most recently banana – these are Glow Recipe superfruits that are infused into their skincare products.
+Watermelon, blueberry, pineapple, avocado and most recently banana – are Glow Recipe superfruits that are infused into their skincare products.

 The good thing with Glow Recipe is that they have full transparency on their formulas as well as their ingredients.
 They don’t include parabens, SLS and SLES (Sodium Lauryl Sulfate and Sodium Laureth Sulfate), Phthalates and more ingredients that can be unsafe to the skin.

 You will easily find the ingredients labelled on their sustainable jars.
-Speaking of sustainable, Glow Recipe also stands by their eco-friendly jars which are designed to be repurposed.
+Speaking of sustainability, Glow Recipe also stands by its eco-friendly jars which are designed to be repurposed.